agostof/ILCI-JupyterHub/hub-configs/class-hub/README.md

 ## Overview

-The files on this directory contain informatino about the **class-hub** JupyterHub environment created with TLJH.
+The files on this directory contain information about the **class-hub** JupyterHub environment created with TLJH.
 In addition to the TLJH `base` and `hub` environments the individual package listing for both R and Python are stored.

 ## Environment Files
 ```